Civic Engagement

 Background

-High voter turnout is another measure of public trust in government and of citizens’ participation in the political process.
+High voter turnout is a measure of citizens' participation in the political process.
 Voter turnout is defined as the percentage of the registered population that voted during an election.
 High voter turnout is desirable in a democracy because it increases the chance that the political system reflects the will of a large number of individuals, and that the government enjoys a high degree of legitimacy.

-Even if the right to vote is universal in all OECD countries, Brazil and the Russian Federation, not everyone exercises this right.
-In the most recent elections for which data is available, voter turnout averaged 72% in OECD countries.
+Even if the right to vote is universal in all the countries covered by the BLI, not everyone exercises this right.
+In the most recent elections for which data are available, voter turnout averaged 69% in OECD countries.
 Research has shown that more educated people are more likely to vote than less educated ones, and that older people are more likely to vote than younger ones.
-There is little difference in the voting rate between men and women in most OECD countries, although in France, Ireland, Poland and Switzerland, men outvote women by more than 5 percentage points, while women outvote men by approximately 6 percentage points in Estonia and the United Kingdom.
-In Russia, women outvote men by nearly 8 percentage points.
+There is little difference in the voting rate between men and women in most OECD countries, although in Switzerland, men outvote women by nearly an estimated 5 percentage points. - Women outvote men by an estimated 8 percentage points in Lithuania and in the Russian Federation.
 How well-off you are also affects how likely you are to vote.
-Voter turnout generally increases with individual income and on average there is an 11 percentage point estimated difference between the top 20% of the population and the bottom 20%.
-This gap reaches 29 percentage points in Korea and 25 percentage points in Poland.
-However, in Chile, the bottom 20% are more likely to vote than the top 20%, but by a very small margin, suggesting there is broad social inclusion in their democratic institutions.
+Voter turnout generally increases with individual income and on average there is nearly a 12 percentage point estimated difference between the top 20% of the population and the bottom 20%.
+This gap reaches 28 percentage points in Poland and 26 percentage points in the United States.
+In Korea, instead, the voter turnout among the bottom 20% of the population is estimated to be 1.5 percentage points higher than among the top 20%.

 Voter participation is the best existing means of measuring civic and political engagement for several reasons (high quality data, broad cross-country comparability).
 However, this measure is far from ideal, in particular because of institutional differences in electoral systems.
 While voter turnout is indeed compulsory (and strongly enforced) in several countries, it is nevertheless a useful measure of citizen engagement.

-Transparency in communication and open access to regulations promotes government accountability, a business-friendly environment and public trust in government institutions.
-Indeed, a country’s regulations contain much information about how a society is organised, the rules of the game and the political decisions taken.
-If citizens can readily access and understand regulations, it is more likely that they will participate in the legislative process and comply with the rules.
+Public engagement in decision making promotes government accountability, a friendly business environment and public trust in government institutions.
+Indeed, a country's laws and regulations contain much information about how a society is organised, the rules of the game and the political decisions taken.
+If citizens can participate in the development of these laws and regulations, it is more likely they will comply with the rules.

 Civic Engagement in Detail by Country